ThibaultFillion/strengths/documentation/apiref.rst

 The API Reference aims to convey an exhaustive and detailed description of the package functions, classes, methods etc.

-useful info
+Useful info
 -----------

-Here are some thing you might find interesting.
+Here are some things you might find interesting.

 .. toctree::
   arrays_and_numbers

-core features
+Core features
 -------------

 Core features are those essential for reaction diffusion system building and simulation.

-directly exposed interface
+Directly exposed interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is the part of the interface that is directly accessible using "import strengths" :